markNZed/processism-react-three/storyboard.md

 ### 8.4.2.
 Animation
 Zoom out and show new relations that form a new entity
 ### 8.4.3.
 Narration
-Throughout our exploration of processism, we've noticed a recurring pattern: moving from the specific to the abstract, from individual entities to the larger structures they form when considered together.
+Throughout our exploration of process philosophy, we've noticed a recurring pattern: moving from the specific to the abstract, from individual entities to the larger structures they form when considered together.
 This movement is the essence of abstraction in action.

 As entities accumulate and interact, they generate new patterns and structures.
 By stepping back and recognizing these patterns, we engage in abstraction, identifying broader concepts that emerge from specific details.

 At this more abstract level, we can apply the same perspectives and processes that we used at lower levels.
 When we do this, we enter the realm of "meta."
 For example, "meta-language" refers to language used to discuss language itself.

-In processism, a "meta-process" directs our attention to the processes that give rise to other processes.
+In process philosophy, a "meta-process" directs our attention to the processes that give rise to other processes.
 It invites us to consider the dynamics that shape the formation and evolution of processes within a system.

 We might think of a meta-process as a process for selecting new perspectives—a mechanism that guides how we shift from one way of understanding the world to another.
 By recognizing and understanding these meta-processes, we gain deeper insights into the underlying dynamics that influence the systems we observe.